-- The curriculum learning objectives, success criteria and tasks will be differentiated to make sure all children can access the curriculum, this also includes children following a spate learning plan to others, this is dependent on the nature of the child's SEN and also the advice provided by the external agencies whom support our children, families and school - Teaching assistants may be allocated to support children either 1 to 1 or in a small group.
-This may take place within the classroom or in a withdrawal space - Specialist equipment may be provided for the child.
-E.g. exercise books and coloured overlays for children identified with dyslexia, large print worksheets for children identified with visual impairment.
-This would usually be instigated based on the advice received by External Specialist Professionals - The Learning environment will also be tailored to meet each child's individual needs. - Staff will be provided with frequent CPD to ensure they are skilled to manage and support children's individual needs
+- The curriculum learning objectives, success criteria and tasks will be differentiated to make sure all children can access the curriculum, this also includes children following a separate learning plan to others, this is dependent on the nature of the child's SEND and also the advice provided by the external agencies whom support our children, families and school. - Teaching assistants may be allocated to support children either 1 to 1 or in a small group.
+This may take place within the classroom or in a withdrawal space. - Specialist equipment may be provided for the child.
+E.g. large print worksheets for children identified with visual impairment.
+This would usually be instigated based on the advice received by External Specialist Professionals. - The Learning environment will also be tailored to meet each child's individual needs. - Staff will be provided with frequent CPD to ensure they are skilled to manage and support children's individual needs